-Two Drexel students have been designated as Alternates for the prestigious Boren Awards.
-These students were among 784 undergraduates from across the country who applied to the Boren Scholarship this year.
+Congratulations to the two Drexel students who have been designated as Alternates for the prestigious Boren Awards!
 The Boren Awards recognize students who demonstrate strong academic achievement and commitment to study language and work in regions critical to U.S. national interests.

 We congratulate these students for their hard work during the application process and wish them the best for the future!

 PhD student, Epidemiology

 Rini is a 3rd-year doctoral candidate in the Department of Epidemiology and Biostatistics at Dornsife School of Public Health, advised by Dr. Seth Welles, Ph.D., ScD.
 Rini's dissertation research is focused on exploring the community and individual-level determinants of the hepatitis C virus in Philadelphia.
 Prior to coming to Drexel, Rini worked at the Department of Health for the State of New Jersey, focused on healthcare-associated infections and infection prevention.
 Rini holds a Master of Public Health degree in epidemiology and a Bachelor of Science degree in biology and environmental studies, both from Emory University.

 BS/MPH Global Studies/Epidemiology '24, Honors

 Boren Scholarship Alternate to Senegal